nived2/devops-monitoring-toolkit/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Prometheus team for metrics collection
-- Grafana Labs for visualization
-- Go team for the amazing language
-- Docker team for containerization

 ## Disclaimer

 This project is for educational purposes.
 It simulates various scenarios to help learn about monitoring and DevOps practices.
 It should not be used as-is in production environments.